Tom Burke (environmentalist): Career

 He has written and broadcast extensively and coined the term ‘green growth’ in 1987.
 He remains actively involved on a wide range of environmental issues, working with NGOs, government and business.
-He is particularly active on energy and climate issues and is a prominent critic of the government’s policy on nuclear power.

-Burke has also campaigned against nuclear power.
+He is particularly active on energy and climate issues and is a prominent critic of the government’s policy on nuclear power and has previously campaigned against nuclear power.

 He endorsed the parliamentary candidacy of the Green Party's Caroline Lucas at the 2015 general election.